Laronk/Filmmaking_Tutorials/Writing/Save_the_cat__Story_Beats/Save_the_cat__Story_Beats.md

 ### Something happens that sets the story in motion

-* Also known as the **inciting incident** in other structures, this major plot pointis the single moment that sets the hero on the course they will pursue over the story.
+* Also known as the **inciting incident** in other structures, this major plot point is the single moment that sets the hero on the course they will pursue over the story.

   **Example: `"Interstellar"`**

   !["Catalyst Explained"](./images/catalyst_explained.png "Catalyst Explained")

-  * Cooper story is set in motion when Nasa enlists him to help save Humanity.
-(Test of Will Cooper's faith in science save human race and he's children with it)
+  * Cooper's story is set in motion when NASA enlists him to help save Humanity.
+(Test of Will Cooper's faith in science save the human race and his children with it)

 ---